-Another holiday safety tip is to use a ladder.
+Use a ladder.
 A household hazard that becomes more apparent around the holidays are falls.
 When hanging decorations around the house, use a ladder to get up high.
 Do not stand on a chair, or a step stool, or a table, or a bucket, or anything not intended to elevate you safely.
 Use a properly sized ladder to get to where you need to.
 One bad fall can ruin your holiday now and forever.

 Refrain from lighting up candles.
 Do not put lit candles on Christmas trees or in the window or anywhere that a child or pet could knock over.
 Flameless battery powered candles are available.

 Keep small children and pets away from the Christmas tree and other decorations and displays.
 They tend to put things in their mouth which could lead to them swallowing an object.
 Artificial Christmas trees are treated with chemicals to make them fire resistant.
 You don’t want your children or pets ingesting chemicals.
 Also pets like to chew on things such as electrical cords hence the need for GFCI and AFCI protection for holiday electrically powered displays.